Skip to content

 Play 2: Partner with other operators, not compete

-The worst shoulder-season businesses hoard their guests.
-The best ones route them through a micro-network: a B&B sends its guests to a restaurant which sends its guests to a tour which sends its guests to a gallery — each business getting foot-traffic it wouldn't have won alone.
+The strongest shoulder-season operators route their guests through a micro-network: a B&B sends its guests to a restaurant which sends its guests to a tour which sends its guests to a gallery — each business getting foot-traffic it wouldn't have won alone.

 The mechanism: a shared "off-season pass" or simply a printed local guide featuring six partners.
 The marginal cost is near zero.
 The effect on reviews and repeat visits is measurable.